camchiu/camchiu.github.io/outreach.md

 <h2>Women and Gender Minorities in Physics (WiP+)</h2>

 <p>
-I am president of the [Yale chapter of WiP+](https://womeninphysics.sites.yale.edu/).
+I am president of the <a href="https://womeninphysics.sites.yale.edu/" target="_blank">Yale chapter of WiP+</a>.
 Our group organizes study halls, mentoring programs, and social events to facilitate the formation of uplifting connections between students and the wider physics/astronomy departments.
 </p>

 </div>